vendia/blog/posts/2022-10-25-vendia-values.md

 Our customers’ success and our commitment to effectiveness as a team drive our high standards.
 After all, as [a startup](https://www.vendia.com/blog/vendia-announces-series-b), and as a community of [kind humans](https://www.vendia.com/kind-humans) who operate from a growth mindset, we are here to deliver, build, scale, and win — and keep winning as we raise the bar for growth quarter upon quarter, year after year.

 We are also invested in our own and one another’s growth.
-From [leaders who coach](https://www.vendia.com/blog/leadership-practices-of-an-ultramarathoner) for individual success to learning and development budgets for supporting self-directed soft and hard skill-building, we know a business cannot grow in a healthy, sustainable fashion if we aren’t also holding space and supporting that growth amongst our individual team members.
+From [leaders who coach](https://www.vendia.com/blog/leadership-practices-of-an-ultramarathoner) for individual success to supporting career advancement, we know a business cannot grow in a healthy, sustainable fashion if individual team members don't feel they can grow, too.

 ## Responsibility